kcsoc/retreat_presentation/index.md

 dhyāyan stuvaḿs tasya yaśas tri-sandhyaḿ\
 vande guroḥ śrī-caraṇāravindam

-By the mercy of the spiritual master one receives the benediction of Krsna.
-Without the grace of the spiritual master, one cannot make any advancement.
-Therefore, I should always remember and praise the spiritual master.
-At least three times a day I should offer my respectful obeisances unto the lotus feet of my spiritual master.
+By the mercy of the spiritual teacher one receives the benediction of Krsna.
+Without the grace of the spiritual teacher, one cannot make any advancement.
+Therefore, I should always remember and praise the spiritual teacher.
+At least three times a day I should offer my respectful obeisances unto the lotus feet of my spiritual teacher.

 ---NEW SLIDE---